kinglalu/Mr.Grape-JS/README.md

 ## About

 Mr. Grape contains a wide variety of Music Commands using `ytdl-core`, and has a well-developed economy system with features such as User Shops and Inventory.
-In addition, Mr. Grape has moderation commands for Kicking and Banning members and puring messages.
+In addition, Mr. Grape has moderation commands for Kicking and Banning members and purging messages.
 This just scratches the surface of what Mr. Grape can do, as there are an extensive list of fun commands that add flavor to any server it's in.

 ## Notes
 * The bots prefix is `+`, however this can be changed during operation with the command `+prefix <new prefix`.